Code-Institute-Submissions/mari-code-l-brands_mg_FebResub/TESTING.md

 - Displays product name, quantity and price correctly.
 - Quantity is disabled below 1 and above 99 via increment/decrement buttons and manual entry.
 - Remove link removes product from cart.
-- The sub-total for each size is correct.
 - The sub total for the cart is correct.
-- Delivery is shown for orders below PHP50 and is removed above that threshold.
+- Delivery is shown for orders below €40.
 - The order total shows correctly including delivery.
 - Secure Checkout and Continue Shopping buttons link correctly.